With U: Critical reception

 The song received generally positive reviews from most music critics.
 Andy Kellman of AllMusic picked "With U" as one of the album's highlights.
 Jon Pareles from The New York Times called it a "lushly harmonized ballad," while Don Baiocchi of Blogcritics named it "a stripped-down ballad that recalls the forgotten beauty of 1990's "Come Back to Me" with a modern sound that Mariah should be jealous of."
 Johnny Loftus writing for Metro Times wrote that on "With U", Jackson "sounds like Mariah Carey covering classic Michael Jackson."

 Chuck Arnold from People magazine also enjoyed the ballad, describing it as "a smooth and creamy ballad that plays like a sequel to Control's 'Let's Wait Awhile'."
 Spence D. of IGN commented that the song "continues the strange intersection where Janet sounds like Michael on the verses and then gets her voice obviously treated for the choruses, dipping into the feminine whirl that she's so famous for."
 Glenn Gamboa, writer for Newsday, expressed a positive reaction, calling it "a nice quiet-storm ballad."
 Adversely, Angus Batey of Yahoo!
 Music wrote that Jackson "sounds disturbingly like her most famous sibling" and "seems oblivious" on the track.

 Commercial performance

 "With U" debuted at number 74 on the US Hot R&B/Hip-Hop Songs chart the week ending December 30, 2006; it later peaked at number 65.
 However, unlike previous singles from 20 Y.O., it failed to enter the Billboard Hot 100.

+Live performance

+For the very first time, Jackson included the song on her 2024 tour Together Again Tour.
+Jackson featured the song on the setlist for her Janet Jackson: Las Vegas show in 2024-2025.